anashassaan/Mobile_App_Snapchat_Project/README.md

 ## Usage
 - Open the app.
 - Register or log in to your account.
-- Use the camera screen to take photos and apply filters.
+- Use the camera screen to take photos.
 - Access your user profile to log out.
-- Chat with friends.
-- View and create stories.
-- Access location-based services.
-- Watch videos and spotlight content.

 ## Dependencies
 - `flutter`